fluxnet/ONEFlux/README.md

 # ONEFlux Processing Pipeline

-ONEFlux (Open Network-Enabled Flux processing pipeline) is an eddy covariance data processing codes package.
+ONEFlux (Open Network-Enabled Flux processing pipeline) is an eddy covariance data processing codes package jointly developed by the [AmeriFlux Management Project](https://ameriflux.lbl.gov/), the [European Fluxes Database](http://www.europe-fluxdata.eu/), and the [ICOS Ecosystem Thematic Centre](http://www.icos-etc.eu/icos/).
+ONEFlux is used for the standard processing and data product creation for these networks.

 ONEFlux consolidates multiple computations to process half-hourly (or hourly) flux inputs in an automatic fashion, including friction velocity threshold estimation methods and filtering, gap-filling of micrometeorological and flux variables, partitioning of CO2 fluxes into ecosystem respiration and gross primary production, uncertainty estimates, and more.

-The current version of the code is compatible with the code base used to create the FLUXNET2015 dataset.
+The current version of the code is compatible with the code base used to create the [FLUXNET2015 dataset](https://fluxnet.fluxdata.org/data/fluxnet2015-dataset/), and data processed with ONEFlux can be used in conjunction with data from FLUXNET2015.

-The pipeline controlling code uses **Python version 2.7** (it should work with Python version 3.5 or later, but was not fully tested with these versions).
+The pipeline controlling code uses **Python version 2.7** (it should work with Python version 3.5 or later, but was not fully tested with these versions; update of the code to Python 3 is ongoing).

-**(THIS IS A LIMITED TESTING VERSION, PLEASE SEE [CAVEATS LIST](#caveats-and-known-limitations) BELOW.)** This iteration of the code is not fully in line with open source/free software development practices, but we intend to steadily move in that direction.
+**(THERE ARE CAVEATS AND KNOWN LIMITATIONS TO THIS CODE, PLEASE SEE [CAVEATS LIST](#caveats-and-known-limitations) BELOW.)** This iteration of the code is not fully in line with open source/free software development practices, but we intend to steadily move in that direction.

 ## Implemented steps